GhostKatIII/GhostKat/README.md

 Fundraising is important, but secondary to establishing a trusted network of posters and hosters.
 After the community gets active and on its feet, we will give very large shares to the early adopters who are the most trusted.
 We will continue giving away DBZ to the community until there are many Kats (27 DBZ), and a few Legend Kittens (99 DBZ).
 At this point we will transfer ownership over to the Dubloonz Piracy SyndiKat. **If you don't trust us, all of our code is free to copy.
 The world needs piracy.** If anyone with DBZ gets their wallet stolen, there is a freeze account function in the contract.
 The DPS, or us for the time being, can freeze assets and block posting from a specific wallet.

 # PHASE III: Focus Fire
 During this phase we will return our remaining DBZ balance of 1001 to the contract and the community.
 We will put all funds raised towards establishing an expanded GK network that handles music, TV, and Movies.
 By divesting, we will have no legal or literal connection to DBZ, but this is better so that the system is completely distributed through the community.
-The world is changing very fast, and there is no justification for a fascist internet.
-The internet today is controlled by moronoic automated ad targeting software helbent on wasting all of our money and resources on shit we don't need.
-Our most advanced communications technology needs to be used for more than selling shit.
-The greatest human catastrophe in thousands of years is right around the corner.
+Media must be liberated from corporations or they will continue to hold our shared culture behind an ad gateway.
+Capitalism is locking up all aspects of our lives, including how we communicate using the internet.
+Net Neutrality is being repealed as I type, and it is hard to imagine things getting better.
+It is time for the internet community as a whole to come together against the spectacle of waste and bullshit that is the internet today.
+We can establish our own, more efficient, absolutely liberated **MEDIA HAVEN**.

+# PHASE 0: Outter Haven
+ Corporations add no value to the internet, they actually slow it down by placing constant tracking and ad gateways in between your search results, paragraphs of blogs, and in every corner of social media.
+It would be faster, and more secure, to rebuild the OG internet.
+The internet used to be a network of peers, not a network of datacenters hoarding content.

+## All we need to do is connect to one another
+It is time to establish a new protocol that allows for the free transfer of information between peers.
+We humbly put forth GhostKat as a method, a style, and a protocol if you'd like.
+It is easy to repurpose this method to act like the greater internet, with websites and social media all being hosted peer 2 peer.
+Each user could have their own magnet array, and have a profile magnet link containing photos and information wanted to be public.
+Our development has no end, and no government or corporation can stop our endless expansion.

 ![alt text](https://webtorrent.io/img/WebTorrent.png "WebTorrent")